Sustainability reporting

 Background

-Company boards, executives, and management are investing more and more time and resources on issues of sustainability - such as carbon (greenhouse gas emissions), energy efficient technology, water use, employee engagement/matters and diversity, to name just a few.
+Company boards, executives, and management are investing more and more time and resources on issues of sustainability - such as carbon (greenhouse gas emissions), energy efficient technology, water use, employee matters and diversity, to name just a few.
 An important part of the global push towards sustainability practices involves a need to account for, and report on, sustainability - sometimes referred to as environmental, social, and governance (ESG) or corporate responsibility (CR) reporting.

 In the context of their periodic strategy review, the IFRS Foundation Trustees published a consultation paper in September 2020 to determine: